kbhimanavarjula/ams-iot/README.md

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/140.png)

-2. Paste it in the Asset Monitoring Configuration page and add / at the end as shown below.
+2. Paste it in the gateway window(Asset Monitoring Configuration page) and add / at the end as shown below.

 3. Click submit.

-**Note:** If the Asset Monitoring Configuration page is closed, run electron . command in gitbash then you will get the Asset Monitoring Configuration page.
+**Note:** If the gateway window(Asset Monitoring Configuration) page is closed, run electron . command in gitbash then you will get the gateway window(Asset Monitoring Configuration page).

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/141.png)